Remington Carriage Museum: Hollywood and The Remington Collection

-The popular Fox television show The Simpsons episode 17 of the 17th season, "Kiss Kiss, Bang Bangalore", features sisters Patty and Selma kidnapping Richard Dean Anderson, the actor who played action hero MacGyver.
-Selma and Patty show Dean slides of their summer vacation, including various carriages from the Remington Museum with a front image of Patty and Selma standing next to a bronze statue of the museum's visionary, Don Remington.
+The popular Fox television show The Simpsons episode 17 of the 17th season, "Kiss Kiss, Bang Bangalore", features sisters Patty and Selma kidnapping Richard Dean Anderson, the actor who played action hero in their favorite TV show MacGyver.
+Selma and Patty show Dean vacation slide shows including various carriages from the Remington Carriage Museum with a front image of Patty and Selma standing next to a bronze statue of the museum's visionary, Don Remington.

 Hollywood has made the covered wagon and stagecoach icons of the idealized Old West, and the Remington Carriage Museum has both, including coaches used in past and present Hollywood productions.
 Visitors can climb aboard the stagecoach used by Jackie Chan in Disney's Shanghai Noon and by Tom Selleck in Crossfire Trail.

 The Fay Wray Fountain Memorial is located one block from the Remington Carriage Museum.
 Fay Wray rose to fame as the dame in distress in the immortal 1933 film King Kong.
 When Fay Wray returned to Cardston in 1967, she rode in a Remington Concord Stagecoach.
 Cowboy Country Television profiled Don Remington, season 4 episode 12.